 And that actually brings up a good point to close on.

-You could actually add a seventh element to the list above in the form of knowing what’s most important for you to focus on now.
+You could actually add an eighth element to the list above in the form of knowing what’s most important for you to focus on now.
 That is probably the most influential element of them all.
-And it means you probably need to continuously work on improving in all six areas above.
+And it means you probably need to continuously work on improving in all seven areas above.

 6 Steps to Better Practices - Free Guide